How to Use the Command 'mongoexport' (with Examples)

 Explanation:

-• --collection: Specifies the name of the collection to be exported.
+• --collection=collection_name: The name of the collection you wish to export data from.

 Example Output:

-Use case 2: Export the documents matching a query to a JSON file
+Use Case 2: Export Documents That Match a Query to a JSON File

 Code: